 Our attorneys are at the cutting edge of sexual harassment law and employee rights advocacy in Minnesota.
 As a result of our work, it is now easier for employees to bring actions against their employers in the event of supervisor harassment.

 After many years of conflicting court opinions, in 2008, the Minnesota Supreme Court adopted the federal liability standard for cases involving sexual harassment by a supervisor.
-Frances Baillon and Joni Thome of Wanta Thome PLC represented the employee in Frieler v.
+Attorney Joni Thome represented the employee in Frieler v.
 Carlson Marketing Group, 751 N.W.2d 558 (Minn.
 2008), in which the Court held that, under the Minnesota Human Rights Act, an employer may be vicariously liable for the sex-based harassment and hostile work environment created by the supervisor.
 Prior to Frieler, it was more difficult for an employee to show the employer was liable for the supervisor harassment.

 The Court in Frieler also adopted a more expansive definition regarding who constitutes a “supervisor” to include individuals who have authority to undertake or recommend tangible employment decisions affecting the employee or individuals who have authority to direct the employees daily work activities.

 While Frieler provided needed clarity regarding the Minnesota standard, there remain other issues to determine in each case of supervisor sexual harassment.
 For instance, an issue requiring legal analysis is whether there has been “tangible employment action.”
 What does that mean?
 A tangible employment action is “a significant change in employment status.”
 Examples include: hiring and firing, promotion and failure to promote, demotion, undesirable reassignment, a significant change in benefits, decreased compensation, and a change in work assignment.

 Does my case constitute sexual harassment?